Tips for Dust Collection and Safety

 the milling machine enclosure begins to spout dust.
 If over-sized, no harm is done to the process, only to the pocketbook in initial acquisition as well as maintenance and operating expenses.

 To begin with, the filter cleaning system must be supplied with compressed air at all times.
 The air should be instrument quality for all systems mounted outdoors.
-Air compressors typically deliver air at a 37 degree dew point temperature.
-Think dry material, dry air and dry filters.
-If any one of the three are wet, you will increase your energy and O&M costs significantly.
+Air compressors typically deliver air at a 37-degree dew point temperature.
+Think dry material, dry air, and dry filters.
+If any one of the three is wet, you will increase your energy and O&M costs significantly.

 Filter Cleaning in Bag or Fabric Filter Dust Collectors.
-Recently, we visited a milling operation where the bag type dust collector was supplied with compressed air (filter cleaning air) at 115 PSIG.
-A bag filter constructed of polyester felt at a weight of 16 oz. per square yard is referred to as depth loading media.
-It is possible to over clean these types of filters.
-Depth loading media is a matrix of media fibers that create a hazardous path for the incoming particle.
+Recently, we visited a milling operation where the bag-type dust collector was supplied with compressed air (filter cleaning air) at 115 PSIG.
+A bag filter constructed of polyester felt at a weight of 16 oz. per square yard is referred to as depth-loading media.
+It is possible to over-clean these types of filters.
+Depth-loading media is a matrix of media fibers that create a hazardous path for the incoming particle.
 As material or dust accumulates on the filter exterior, the dust itself becomes the filter.
 The dust accumulation on the filter exterior becomes the “dust cake”.
 The dust cake is desirable as it can increase the filter media efficiency.
 The way to maintain a healthy dust cake is to manage the filter cleaning interval as well as the filter cleaning pressure.
 The filter cleaning pressure required is a function of the design of the cleaning system.
-It is determined from the airflow through the system, the size of the system and space, and number of filters in the system.
+It is determined from the airflow through the system, the size of the system and space, and the number of filters in the system.
 Use this information to calculate the pressure required.
 Once established, the filter cleaning air pressure and volume requirements should not change.